Home » Schools & Education » Local Schools » State Secondary & P-12 Schools

 As your child will automatically be enrolled in your local state school all you will need to do to confirm your interest is to fill out an application form and provide proof of residency.
 This might mean you show a rates notice, a tenancy agreement or bills that demonstrate you are the property occupier within the zone boundaries.
 You may own your property or you may rent in that Brisbane state school catchment zone.

-Catchments and zones can change
+Catchments and zones can (and do!) change

 Brisbane school catchment area - Ipswich private school scholarship